 When my son was little, he loved trains.
 One year I knew we wanted to buy him a train table and train set for his Christmas present.
 Due to some extensive planning (because those things aren’t cheap) I was able to score a super discounted one (similar to this one) on clearance back in September, months before Christmas.

 If I didn’t have a plan in place I would have missed out on that deal and would have probably blown our whole Christmas budget.
-But thanks to my planning, and with the help of some contributions from grandparents as well, I was able to purchase the table and a complete set for less than $70, which is my opinion is steal compared to full priced train table sets.
+But thanks to my planning, and with the help of some contributions from grandparents as well, I was able to purchase the table and a complete set for less than $70, which in my opinion is steal compared to full-priced train table sets.

 5. Create a Shopping Plan